 The second idea is to allow a polyphonic playing that keeps the different voices in phase in order to respect the articulations of the sound.

 The notion of instrument is essential: all settings, in a single window, can be modified in real time during the performance, according to the musician's feedback.
+His actions can be memorized over time so that the work session can be replayed identically.
 Technological artifacts are not new, but the aim is to exploit them with ease to serve an aesthetic purpose.